top of page

 Permit C (Permanent Residency)

-For the C permit, the required level is usually B1.
-This B1 language exam Switzerland requires a higher degree of fluency and involves:
+For the C permit, the required level is usually B1 — a higher degree of fluency.
+At this level, you should be able to:

-• Understanding the main ideas of complex text related to both familiar and unfamiliar topics.
+• Understand the main ideas of complex texts on both familiar and unfamiliar topics.

-• Interacting with native speakers with relative ease.
+• Interact with native speakers with relative ease.

-• Expressing yourself clearly and without much hesitation, even in less familiar situations.
+• Express yourself clearly and without much hesitation, even in unfamiliar situations.

 Swiss Nationality

-To apply for Swiss nationality, expatriates must pass the Swiss citizenship language test at B1 or higher proficiency.
+To apply for Swiss nationality, you must pass the FIDE exam at B1 level or higher.
 In addition to language skills, you'll need to demonstrate that you are well-integrated into Swiss society.

 11 themes of the FIDE Exam